Khalidur34/blade-runner/README.md

-# BladeRunner Control System - T4 C-2
+# Blade Runner Carriage Control Program

-Welcome to the **BladeRunner Control System** project repository.
-This project is part of the Integrated Mass Transit System initiative, focusing on the development of the Carriage Control Program (CCP) for suspended monorail carriages, known as BladeRunners.

-## Project Overview

-The BladeRunner Control System is designed to manage the movement, safety, and communication of monorail carriages within a narrow rail-blade network.
-This repository contains the code, documentation, and design artifacts that support the development and testing of the CCP.
+Welcome to the **Blade Runner Carriage Control Program** project repository.

+## Project: Blader Runner 2024

+The project aims to design, prototype, construct, and refine a section of an integrated mass transit system.
+Each team is responsible for developing a component of a collective machine, which will operate within an interconnected system to transport BladeRunners—suspended monorails—along a narrow, blade-like rail.
+This system will incorporate a messaging network to manage individual runners and an autonomous control mechanism to prevent collisions, coordinate movements between stops, and facilitate passenger boarding and disembarkation.

+## Control Carriage Program (CCP)
+Program responsible for executing commands from the Master Control Program, managing carriage operations, and ensuring real-time communication over TCP/IP.

 ### Key Features
-- **Carriage Control Program (CCP):** Responsible for executing commands from the Master Control Program (MCP), managing carriage operations (speed, direction, stop), and ensuring real-time communication over TCP/IP.
+- **Communication:** JSON commands are exchanged with the Master Control Program (MCP).
+- **Motion:** Execute FORWARD, BACKWARD, STOP, GO commands.
+- **Failure System:** Includes safety protocals to maintain basic operations during communication failures or emergenies.
-- **Modular Architecture:** The CCP is designed with a modular approach, allowing for easy updates to components such as motor control, LED indicators, and sensor interfaces.
+- **Modular Architecture:** The program is designed with a modular approach, allowing for easy updates to components such as motor control, LED indicators, and sensor interfaces.
-- **Limp Mode Functionality:** Includes safety protocols to maintain basic operations during communication failures or emergencies.
 - **Performance & Reliability:** Optimized to meet strict requirements for communication latency, power management, and system uptime.

 ## Repository Structure

 - **/src**: Contains the source code for the CCP, written in C++ for Arduino.
 - **/docs**: Documentation including scoping documents, design artifacts, and testing protocols.
-- **/design**: UML diagrams and preliminary design documents.
+- **/design**: Conceptual Design, Preliminary Design, Final Design.
 - **/tests**: Test cases and testing scripts for validating system performance and functionality.

 Thank you for checking out the BladeRunner Control System project!